futurestages/OnBoardXR_Landing_Page/docs/glossary-avatars.md

 ## Changing & Adding Avatars
 A Creator can change or upload their Avatar under the `⋮` menu button and clicking `Change Name and Avatar`.
 This reveals three libraries for `Featured`, `My Avatars`, and `Newest.` Avatars available to all users appear under `Featured` and must be approved and featured by Admin.
 Creators may access Avatars they have uploaded under `My Avatars` when signed in using their email address.

 To add an Avatar, a Creator first needs to export their customized Avatar as a .GLB file select `+ Create Avatar` to upload this file.
 Please check the box for `☐ Allow Promotion` before clicking `Save`.
-Upon saving, we recommend *right-clicking* on the thumbnail of your newly uploaded avatar and select `Copy Link Address` and saving this URL for future reference.
+Upon saving, we recommend *right-clicking* on the thumbnail of your newly uploaded avatar and select `Copy Link Address`.
+This is the `Avatar URL` and we recommend you store this information somewhere safe.

+Avatar .GLB files may also be uploaded in [`Spoke`](./glossary-scenes.md) under `My Assets`.
+After successful upload, you may right click on the thumbnail of the avatar asset and select `Copy URL`.
+This provides a [`hosted link`](./cue-system.md) for the avatar that may be queried by the [`cue system`](./cue-system.md).

 ## Ready Player Me
 A Creator can generate a quick, free Avatar using a photograph at [ReadyPlayer.me](https://readyplayer.me/).
 This site generates an avatar on it's own generic Rig that can be automatically transferred to hundreds of different platforms, [for example Mozilla Hubs](https://blog.readyplayer.me/mozilla-hubs-custom-3d-avatar/).